- Evolved looks

 2019 BMW 3-Series

-EPA ratings aren’t in yet for the 2019 BMW 3-Series, so until we see some data, we’ll leave this rating open.
+The EPA has published ratings for the 2019 3-Series, and they're good.
 (Read more about how we rate cars.)

 All gas-powered BMWs now come with stop/start to save fuel.